 By leveraging Goliath Performance Monitor for Citrix XenDesktop Monitoring, the team at UHS solved a mission-critical issue that could have impacted patient care.
 Beyond simply providing the solution, Goliath allowed UHS to begin gathering data points and generating reports in 30 minutes.
-The ability to provide a solution gave the team at UHS the insight to find, prove and mitigate the root cause before the existing application vendor could complete the research needed to deliver a possible solution.
+The ability to provide a solution gave the team at UHS the insight to troubleshoot and isolate the root cause before the existing application vendor could complete the research needed to deliver a possible solution.

-Now, UHS has proactive Citrix monitoring and alerting set for this specific condition so that if it ever happens again at other hospitals they will be alerted in real-time.
+Now, UHS has proactive Citrix XenApp and Citrix XenDesktop monitoring and alerting set for this specific condition so that, if it ever happens again at other hospitals, they will be alerted in real-time.

 UHS currently has Goliath Citrix Monitoring technology deployed throughout their entire Citrix application delivery infrastructure, which they use to deliver Cerner Millennium™ to their hospitals.
 The scope of their deployment includes agents deployed within the Cerner-hosted datacenter, and the Goliath Application Availability Monitor at over 33 acute care hospital facilities across the United States.
 The technology is used by UHS for Citrix monitoring to anticipate, troubleshoot, resolve and, most importantly, prevent issues from impacting users’ ability to deliver healthcare services due to issues accessing Cerner Millennium™.